skalogs/elasticsearch-rancher-setup/README.md

 # elasticsearch-rancher-setup

-This utility container is here to push :
+This utility container is here to push specific configuration to elasticsearch from [rancher-compose.yml's metadata](rancher-metadata/rancher-compose.yml):
  - elasticsearch templates
  - repository configuration
  - elasticsearch license

-The content of each of these is fetch from [rancher-compose.yml's metadata](rancher-metadata/rancher-compose.yml).

-The content of elasticsearch license can be pasted as is.
+Elasticsearch license can be pasted as is.

-The content of elasticsearch templates and repository configuration rely on a custom structure (a structured json array):
+Elasticsearch templates and repository configuration rely on a custom structure supporting multiple entries (a structured json array):
 ```json
 [
   {